sian504/jetsetters-journal/README.md

 ## Database Structure

-All data was stored in a Mongodb non-relational database.
-The database itself was made up of 3 collections:
+All data is stored in a Mongodb non-relational database.
+The database itself is made up of 3 collections:

 - Users
 - Locations
 - Recommendations

-Each user was structured in a document consisting of the following information:
+Each user is structured in a document consisting of the following information:

 ![Example of a document in Users collection](static/images/users.png)

-Users signed up with a username and a password which was hashed by Werkzeug before being stored in Mongodb.
-All recommendations added to the platform were assigned with the corresponding username who created them.
+Users sign up with a username and a password which is hashed by Werkzeug before being stored in Mongodb.
+All recommendations added to the platform are assigned with the corresponding username that added that particular recommendation.

-Each location available to view and add recommendations to was structured like so:
+Each available location on the site is structured like so:

 ![Example of a document in Locations collection](static/images/location.png)

-The location information was dynamically rendered to the view_recommendations page depending on which location was clicked on the interactive map.
+The location information is dynamically rendered to the view_recommendations page depending on the location selected on the interactive map.

-Each recommendation added to the application was structured in the following way:
+Each recommendation added to the application is structured in the following way:

 ![Example of a document in Recommendations collection](static/images/recommendations.png)

-All recommendations were assigned a city_id which corresponds to the object_id of the location that each recommendation was for.
-For example, a recommendation for Bangkok contained the object_Id for the location of Bangkok.
-This was stored under the field city_id.
-This was useful when adding recommendations or searching for specific recommendations under a specific city name.
+Each recommendation is linked to a city_id, corresponding to the object_id of the location it pertains to.
+For instance, a recommendation for Bangkok includes the object_id associated with the Bangkok location, stored in the city_id field.
+This linkage proves beneficial when adding recommendations or searching for specific recommendations within a particular city.

-Recommendations were grouped into 3 categories:
+Recommendations are grouped into 3 categories:

 - Things to do
 - Where to eat
 - Where to stay

-All recommendations had an objectID that enabled specific recommendations to be queried and rendered to the application interface.
-This made it possible for editing and deletion of recommendations on the site.
+Each recommendation is assigned a unique object_id, allowing for targeted queries and rendering of specific recommendations within the application interface.
+This unique identifier facilitates the editing and deletion of recommendations on the site.

 ## Skeleton